gracelang/language/website/GraceModules/io.md

     next -> String
         // returns the next Unicode character from the file.
-        // Raises IteratorExhausted if there is none readBinary(n:Number) -> Object
+        // Raises IteratorExhausted if there is none pathname -> String
-        // Returns an array containing the next n bytes writeBinary(bytes:Object) -> Number
-        // appends bytes to the file.
-Returns the number
-        // of bytes written.
-    pathname -> String
         // the name of the file underlying this fileStream eof -> Boolean